mihasya/mihasya.github.com/_drafts/a-failure-months-in-the-making.md

     class="constrained" />
 </p>

-However, it was no longer in any of the run lists.
-So how did it get there?
+However, by the time of the outage it was once again absent from all run lists.
+So how did it get there on August 31st and how was it ultimately removed?
 That would take another couple of weeks to figure out.

 The `remove_default_users` recipe was clearly dead weight; we had gotten a little sloppy and let a bit of invisible technical debt accumulate.
 In order to prevent the same thing happening again, we immediately deleted the recipe.
-This has another nice side-effect: the next time this recipe is added to a run list, Chef will fail.
+This has another nice side-effect: the next time this recipe appeared in a run list, Chef would fail.
 We have good visibility into those failures in Opsmatic, so we would be able to react and debug "in the moment."

 That exact thing happened on October 14th: as I was doing some